aledeluca/academic-kickstart/content/cv.md

   - Teaching assistance for the Mathematics for Computer Science class held by Anne Bergeron at UQAM in 2010.

-  - Teaching assistance for the Matrix Algebra class held by S. Brlek at UQAM in 2010.
+  - Teaching assistance for the Matrix Algebra class held by Srečko Brlek at UQAM in 2010.

 # Scientific Research